pure-nomad/CordKit/README.md

 A portable bridge between your C2 infrastructure and Discord, built for quick and lightweight operations.

+CordKit connects your C2 infrastructure with Discord, delivering real-time notifications, session management, and logging for effortless control from anywhere.

+It includes dynamic slash command management that lets you easily extend the bot with your own custom commands.

 ## Features

 ### 🟢 Logging
-- Automatic transcript channel creation for logging your operations.
+- Automatic transcript archiving for logging your operations.
-- Info & Error logging with timestamps & emojis :3
+- Info & Error Logging

 ### 🟢 Custom Commands
 - Dynamic slash command registration with a built in management system.